nmshd/documentation/_includes/scenarios/integrate/propose-attribute-to-peer.md

 It is not necessary to propose just a single Attribute to a peer.
 Instead, it is also possible to propose multiple Attributes to a peer at the same time.
 For this purpose, several ProposeAttributeRequestItems or suitable [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) can be inserted into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for proposing Attributes.
 If you want to use a RequestItemGroup in order to propose multiple Attributes to the Recipient at the same time, you must insert corresponding ProposeAttributeRequestItems into the `items` property of it.

+## Send and receive the Request

+The Sender that wants to propose an Attribute to the Recipient may or may not already have a Relationship with the Recipient.
+Depending on which is the case, a different method is more suitable for sending the [Request for proposing Attributes]({% link _docs_integrate/propose-attribute-to-peer.md %}#request-for-proposing-attributes).
+There are basically two ways to send the Request for proposing Attributes created by the Sender to the Recipient.

+### Request over Template

+If there is currently no Relationship between the Sender and the Recipient, this approach must be used.
+However, it is also possible for the Sender to use a [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) to send a Request to the Recipient if there is already an active Relationship between them.
+All details on how to send and receive a Request via a RelationshipTemplate in general can be found in the [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %}) guide.

+### Request over Message

+The Sender only has the option of sending a Request to the Recipient via a [Message]({% link _docs_integrate/data-model-overview.md %}#message) if there is already an active Relationship between the Sender and the Recipient.
+All information on how to send and receive a Request via a Message can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.

 ## What's next?

 An Identity has several options for requesting an Attribute creation.
 This guide covers how an Identity can request the creation of an Attribute for a peer so that the [Attribute Value]({% link _docs_integrate/attribute-values.md %}) is proposed by the Identity, but can be overridden by the peer when accepting the Request.
 In some cases, it makes more sense if the peer cannot change the proposed Attribute Value.
 For that, take a look at the Create Attribute for peer guide.